King Henry IV(1367-1413), Reigned 1399-1413

-The son of John of Gaunt, Henry Bolingbroke deposed his cousin Richard II in 1399 to claim the throne as Henry IV, becoming the first king of the House of Lancaster, a junior branch of the House of Plantagenet.
+The son of John of Gaunt, Henry Bolingbroke deposed his cousin Richard II in 1399 to claim the throne as Henry IV.
+He was the first of the Lancastrian kings and spent much of his reign consolidating his position.
+He faced numerous rebellions, the most serious of which aimed to install the Earl of March, the legitimate heir, as king.
 He was compelled by Parliament (1406) to nominate a constitutional council, to submit to an audit of accounts, and to reform his household.
-He married firstly Mary de Bohun (Mother of Henry V) and later Joanna of Navarre.
-He was the patron of the poets Chaucer and Gower.
+He married firstly Mary de Bohun (mother of Henry V) and later Joanna of Navarre.
+He was patron of the poets Chaucer and Gower.

 by John Carwitham, printed and published by Richard Caldwell, after Unknown artist

 Support our Make History appeal and help us transform the Gallery.

 A unique range of books, accessories and gifts.
 Every purchase supports the Gallery’s work.

 Bring a familiar face home